-City computer and telecommunication resources are to be used only for City-related activities.
-City computer and telecommunication resources are not to be used for personal or other non-related City business activities.
-All computer resources data is to be considered the property of the City and cannot be used for personal/private purposes.
-Electronic and telephone voice mail distributed via City computer and telecommunication resources are also to be considered as City property and cannot be considered the private property of the sender or recipient.
+City computer and telecommunication resources are to be used by City employees only for Cityrelated activities.
+City computer and telecommunication resources are not to be used for personal or other non-City related business activities.
+Incidental use of computer and telecommunication resources is allowed with Department Head approval.
+All computer based data is to be considered the property of the City and cannot be used for personal/private purposes.
+Electronic and telephone voice mail distributed via City computer and telecommunication resources are also considered as City property and cannot be considered the private property of the sender or recipient.
 Electronic mail and instant messaging should be utilized in a similar manner as the City telephone.

-The City is entitled to a copy of any data/information maintained on its computer system.
-The City controls all use of its computer resources.
-In order to protect City computer resources, employees WILL NOT USE PERSONAL SOFTWARE.
+The City is entitled to a copy of any data/information maintained on its computer systems.
+The City maintains the right to control and monitor all use of its telecommunication and computer resources.

 Proprietary software and its associated documentation are subject to copyright laws and licensing agreements and are not to be reproduced unless authorized under a licensing agreement.
 Appropriate documentation to substantiate the legitimacy of the software is necessary.
-Employees will not use unauthorized "Pirated" software on City computer resources.
+Employees will not use unauthorized or personal software on City computer resources.